 Webpage created: September 29, 2018

-KEYHAM BARTON ROMAN CATHOLIC MIXED JUNIOR AND INFANT SCHOOL
+KEYHAM BARTON ROMAN CATHOLIC SENIOR MIXED, JUNIOR MIXED AND INFANTS' SCHOOL

-The Keyham Barton Roman Catholic Mixed Junior and Infant School was situated in Renown Street, Keyham, Plymouth.
-There was also a Senior School.
+The Keyham Barton Roman Catholic Senior Mixed, Junior Mixed and Infants' School was situated in Ocean Street, Keyham, Plymouth.

 Run by the Sisters of Charity of Saint Paul, the School was opened on Monday April 2nd 1906 although it took until June 20th 1906 for it to become properly equipped for its role.